aemsites/hubblehomes-com/runbook.md

 Follow the official support process by logging tickets with AEM Support team.
 Before creating a case with Adobe, fully qualify the issue to understand if it's a product level  or project level problem.

-You could also try to engage with Adobe on Slack channel #aem-sekisuihouse in the Adobe Enterprise Support space.
+You could also engage with Adobe on Slack channel #aem-sekisuihouse in the Adobe Enterprise Support space.